 Powder coating is a fantastic alternative to traditional paints.
 It offers many of the same strengths with some unique benefits over liquid paint.

-Here we break down the powder coating process, explaining how it works and why you want to consider it as a strong choice for your next coating job.
+Here we break down the powder coating process, what is powder coating, explaining how it works and why you want to consider it as a strong choice for your next coating job.

 What is powder coating?